+2. What are the warranties given by a seller to a buyer?
 The trend is for sellers to give limited representations and warranties and the buyer often takes a property in its "as-is" and "where-is" condition.
 This is the concept of caveat emptor (i.e., buyer beware).
 Thus, a buyer is generally responsible for conducting extensive due diligence with respect to the property to be acquired.

-Generally, parties are legally bound as soon as they execute the sale and purchase agreement; however, the trend is for a buyer to have the ability to terminate the deal following a due diligence period if it is not satisfied with the condition of the property.
+When is the sale Generally, parties are legally bound as soon as they execute the sale and purchase agreement; however, the trend is for a buyer to have the ability to terminate the deal following a due diligence period if it is not satisfied with the condition of the property.

+4. When is title transferred?
 The signing of a deed or other instrument purporting to convey an interest in real property is typically seen as the act that marks the transfer of title from the seller to the buyer.
 Usually, the parties agree to a transfer of title on a particular date (closing date) with the deed to be recorded in the public records promptly following such closing.

+- The buyer usually pays for the following:

 - Buyer's agent's fees

 - Buyer's own legal costs

 - Due diligence costs for consultants who have prepared building condition reports, environmental assessments, valuation appraisals and real estate surveys

 - Due diligence inquiries made to statutory and government bodies

 - Registration fees

 - Lender title policies